minhminh2k/Sino-Nom_Character_Retrieval/README.md

 ## Results

-Here are our results obtained from experiments:
+Here are our results obtained from experiments using the MRR@5 metric:

 | Method            | Database   | Pairs      |
 | ----------------- | ---------- | ---------- |